 Discover how to use fx effectively, a JSON manipulation command line tool

-fx is a popular JSON manipulation command line tool.
-It can be installed via npm, brew or downloaded as a standalone binary.
+fx is a popular JSON manipulation command line tool written in Go.
+It can be installed via brew or downloaded as a standalone binary.

 fx comes in handy with a curl command.
-If you have some API which returns JSON and you want to dig into the structure or just see it, pipe JSON into fx.
+If you have some API that returns JSON and you want to dig into the structure or just see it, pipe JSON into fx.

 fx has a really neat interactive mode for digging into JSON.

-You can use your mouse 🐁 or arrow keys for navigating JSON. fx supports folds, click on a filed to expand it or press ➡️ right arrow to expand.
-Press key to expand all fields recursively.
-Press to collapse everything back.
+You can use your mouse 🐁 or arrow keys to navigate JSON. fx supports folds, click on a field to expand it, or press the right arrow to expand.
+Press e key to expand all fields recursively.
+Press Shift + e to collapse everything back.
+Or use key bindings similar to vim.

 Pretty printing